 Never Forget Sunscreen

-I might sound like a broken record, but if there is just one thing you learn from reading this blog is to wear SPF non-stop and with no exceptions.
+I might sound like a broken record, but if there is just one thing you learn from reading this blog is to always wear SPF and with no exceptions.
 It’s the most recommended strategy by every dermatologist that I’ve talked too and for a good reason.
-Basically, without wearing sunscreen your skin ages faster — and who wants that?
+Basically, without wearing sunscreen, your skin ages faster — and who wants that?

 Best bronzers for pale skin girls:

 - Benefit Hoola Matte Bronzer in Hoola Light

 - Estee Lauder Bronze Goddess Bronzer in Light

 - Hourglass Ambient Lighting Bronzer in Nude Bronze Light